 AtData’s corporate leadership is committed to protecting our clients’ information assets.

-Our Information Systems Management Committee, chaired by our VP of Compliance, is responsible for maintaining our security policies and systems.
+Our Information Systems Management Committee, chaired by our VP of Operations & Compliance, is responsible for maintaining our security policies and systems.

 Annual risk assessment serves as a foundation for our information security efforts.

 The company works with industry experts to update policies and systems.

 AtData promotes cybersecurity awareness among employees.

 We offer additional security measures with trusted third-party providers.

 Our company regularly adjusts policies and procedures to meet or exceed industry standards.

 Our incident response protocols are designed for swift resolution of cybersecurity incidents.